ejektaflex/Makkit/README.md

 In the future, I plan on adding some compatibility with WorldEdit (e.g. letting your selection box act as a WorldEdit selection box).
 Stay tuned!

+### Fabric?

+Yes, this mod is for Fabric & Fabric API.
+I don't intend or have time to maintain a version for both Forge and Fabric, but if someone would like to do a pull request with their own implementation (written in Kotlin) in a separate branch, I'd be willing to release a Forge version!